First Grade Homeschooling Overview

 - Even homeschool parents need down-time during the day, so don’t forget to schedule in some time for you to take a break from homeschooling and rejuvenate with something you enjoy.

-- If your state offers a tax-free school supplies day, that is the perfect opportunity to stock up on items you think you may use to enhance in your homeschool experience.
+- If your state offers a tax-free school supplies day, that is the perfect opportunity to stock up on items you think you may use to enhance your homeschool experience.

 - Don’t get so focused on the academic goals of your homeschool year that you forget to enjoy just learning together.